 Strategic Sourcing - Elevating the Role of Procurement to Trusted Adviser

 - Supply Chain Management

 Today’s global trade environment has never been more complex, making transportation and distribution sourcing more challenging than ever before.
 With transportation rates sky-rocketing, capacities shrinking, and the increasing complexities of carrier contracts, now is a great time to look at your sourcing strategy to ensure that you are doing all you can to contain costs, increase efficiencies, and mitigate risk.

 Where do you start?

 Strive to Improve

-Any change in process should be initiated by the motivation to improve.
+Any change in the process should be initiated by the motivation to improve.
 In the case of logistics procurement, these improvements may involve gaining more control and insight over suppliers, improving delivery, and cutting overall spend.

 According to a recent Key Issues Study by the Hackett Group, it was noted that one of the highest priorities for procurement is to “elevate the role of procurement to a trusted advisor status”.

 By elevating your sourcing strategy, you can begin taking your department from a supportive business role to a strategic function.
 It starts by taking a more holistic approach to sourcing activities in order to: